-Exclusive: Czech CEZ Group in conflict with Albania and Bulgaria23.
-June 2014. / SEE Energy News
+Exclusive: Czech CEZ Group in conflict with Albania and Bulgaria, SEE Energy News

 In March 2009, having paid 102 million euros, the Czech energy company ČEZ became the owner of 76% of shares of the Albanian electric power distribution, which had been a part of the electric power industry corporation KEŠ.
 However, the Albanian Energy Regulatory Office (ERE) withdrew the licence from the Czechs at the end of January 2013, as they stated, for failing to fulfil the obligations from the contracts on electricity import and investments in the improvement of more than half of a century old electricity network.
 The Albanian authorities accused ČEZ that the damage incurred by their business operations amounted to as much as one billion dollars.
 In this way, the electric power distribution has returned to the state administration, whereas KEŠ, the public company managing production, is under bankruptcy and it survives owing to the subsidies or loans from the Government.